obewan/SIPAI/README.md

 SIPAI is a neural network that builds upon my previous [SMLP](https://github.com/obewan/SMLP) project.
 Its initial focus is on image enhancement, with plans for future releases to incorporate additional features such as image anomaly detection and more.

+It uses a Multi-Layer Perceptron (MLP) architecture, with a modification that incorporates elements of a Recurrent Neural Network (RNN) to handle spatial information.

 ```
 Development just started...
 ```